Mercerenies/a-turtles-troll/README.md

 * Gravestones appear in ten different unique shapes now at random (thanks, HatCrafter)
 * Gravestones do not replace any blocks other than air now
+* Moss blocks are included in the **netherrack** effect now
-* The contagious moss stone effect now extends down to the new bedrock layer of Y=-64
+* The contagious moss effect now extends down to the new bedrock layer of Y=-64
 * Pointed dripstone arrow recipe is now upside-down (thanks, EvanSki)

 ### Version 1.11